-Books, videos, DVDs, and CDs from the library’s collection may be placed on course reserve at the request of a faculty member.
+Physical books, videos, and music from the library’s collection may be placed on course reserve at the request of a faculty member.
 Journals and reference materials are not accepted.
-Photocopied articles from library-owned journals may be placed on reserve, subject to fair use principles.
+Copied articles from library-owned journals may be placed on reserve, subject to fair use principles.

-Faculty members’ personal copies of books and lawfully-acquired videos, DVDs, and CDs may be placed on course reserve.
+Faculty members’ personal copies of books and lawfully-acquired videos and music may be placed on course reserve.
 Lawfully-acquired media materials are, in general, purchased originals; copies are not considered lawful for the purpose of the course reserve shelf.

-Off-air copies (VHS, DVD, or digital) made by faculty members of broadcast programs (programs transmitted by television stations that are free to the public, i.e. the networks and public television, NOT cable or satellite programs) may be placed on reserve once, for no more than 45 days.
-Faculty-owned journals may be placed on the course reserve shelf in their entirety, as may photocopies of articles from faculty-owned journals and copies of chapters from faculty-owned books.
-Photocopied materials are subject to fair use principles.
+Off-air copies (DVD, or digital) made by faculty members of broadcast programs (programs transmitted by television stations that are free to the public, i.e. the networks and public television, NOT cable or satellite programs) may be placed on reserve once, for no more than 45 days.
+Faculty-owned journals may be placed on the course reserve shelf in their entirety, as may copies of articles from faculty-owned journals and copies of chapters from faculty-owned books.
+Copied materials are subject to fair use principles.

 Items that are not acceptable include (but are not limited to)